SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     For example, if ``balance`` was an operator function named ``+++`` instead, using ``myNumber`` as both operands would result in the same conflicting access.

-    ..
-XXX: This needs more of an example.
-       You can also get long-term writes from an operator...

 .. _MemorySafety_Methods: